 Also, certain situations will trigger the government's immunity from damages.
 Some states are exempt from liability for planning decisions.
 Government's may also invoke immunity for discretionary acts by their employees.
 However, a discretionary act may lead to liability where ill intent was involved.

 Getting Help With Government Lawsuits

 Due to the complicated nature of government lawsuits, you should never attempt to handle the situation alone.
 It is important to work with an experienced lawyer that is familiar with personal injury law.
-If you need help with this type of lawsuit in Utah, contact the firm of Spencer & Jensen PLLC.
+If you need help with this type of lawsuit in Utah, contact T.R.
+Spencer Law Office.
 Just remember to take action as quickly as possible to avoid losing your claim!